 Oh, and another great iron-rich recipe is spinach, which many people turn their noses up at.
 Not me…Bring on the rich, creamy creamed spinach!

-Because of its high nutritional value and special handling methods, bison is somewhat expensive.
-If you don’t know yet, I’m definitely not the richest kid on the block.
-As a matter of fact, my grocery budget is just $40 a week, but purchasing quality foods like this helps keep Brian and I healthy, saving us money on medical costs, so for me, it’s worth the investment.
+Because of its high nutritional value and special handling methods, bison can be expensive.
+If you haven’t learned yet, I’m not the richest kid on the block.
+With a grocery budget of just $40 a week, I have to use low cost ingredients in my recipes.
+But purchasing quality meat like bison keeps Brian and I healthy, saving us money on medical costs.
+So, for me, it’s worth the investment.

-This bison chili recipe isn’t one that can be made in 15 minutes like my bratwurst chili can, but that’s just because there are some layers of love that need time to incorporate together in the pot.
+Bison chili can’t be made in 15 minutes like my bratwurst chili can.
+Because there are layers of flavor that need time to develop, it takes a bit longer.
+But the extra time is worth it!

 Instead of beef stock, I used red wine as the base flavor.
 Why?
-Because if you were eating an expensive cut of steak, you might want a glass of red wine to compliment it…. the wine brings out the flavor of the meat in a way that a simple glass of water can’t.
-It’s the same story here.
+Similar to wanting a glass of red wine to compliment a fine steak, wine brings out the flavor of bison in a way that water or stock can’t.
+I abstain from alcohol, but alcohol in the wine cooks out, so I’m not concerned about it.
 If you completely abstain from alcohol, substitute some organic, no-salt-added beef stock and you’ll be in for a fantastic treat.